Mehret17/personal-site-instructions/personal-bio-site-1.md

 1. One article.
 1. A heading (e.g. "How to contact me").
 1. Four sections that contain an email address, GitHub link and two social media URLs.
 (Bonus points if you use images to link to each of these).

+#### Projects page
+This space will eventually contain screenshots/links to projects we create in class.
+It is your code portfolio.
+For now add placeholders for 6 projects to this page.
+Each project should have the following:
+1. Image (for now you can use cute animal pictures)
+1. Project title (make up some fake projects)
+1. Description (create a fake paragraph for each project - you can use lorem ipsum for now)
+1. Link tags to the project on github - for now link each tag to your personal site repo.

 ### Common page elements